HomeBlogLanguagesEnglish vocabulary

 with flashcards: the method

 English is the most learned foreign language among French speakers, and vocabulary is the main bottleneck.
-This guide explains how to structure lexical learning with flashcards to progress faster and retain more, from intermediate to advanced levels.
+This guide explains how to structure lexical learning with flashcards to progress faster and retain more -- from intermediate to advanced levels.
+Frequency strategy, card format, collocations, phrasal verbs, false friends: the complete method.

 Key points

-• 10 new cards per day with spaced repetition is a sustainable pace.
+• 10 new cards per day with spaced repetition is a sustainable and productive pace

-• Collocations and false friends should have dedicated cards.
+• Collocations, phrasal verbs, and false friends should have dedicated cards

 The volume challenge

-At a pace of 10 new words per day with spaced repetition, this goal can be reached in roughly 13 to 17 months—while keeping each word active long term, not just during the week you first learned it.
+At a pace of 10 new words per day with spaced repetition, this goal can be reached in roughly 13 to 17 months -- while keeping each word active long term, not just during the week you first learned it.
+The key insight: it is not the number of words you encounter that determines progress, but the number you can reliably retrieve.
+Spaced repetition is the only method that guarantees high retrieval rates at scale.

 Where to start: frequency lists

 The most effective strategy is to prioritize high-frequency words first.
-Several frequency lists are available online (Oxford 3000, General Service List, Academic Word List for academic English).
-Import them into Memia or build cards from your own authentic reading—an unknown word encountered in context is often more memorable than a word learned from an isolated list.
+Several frequency lists are available online: Oxford 3000 (the 3,000 most important words for general English), General Service List (core vocabulary for everyday communication), and Academic Word List for academic English.
+Import them into Memia or build cards from your own authentic reading -- an unknown word encountered in context is often more memorable than a word learned from an isolated list.

 Concrete targets